-This is the idea behind the Community for Advancing Discovery Research in Education (CADRE), a network for STEM education researchers who have been funded by the National Science Foundation’s (NSF’s) Discovery Research K–12 (DRK-12) program.
-Through its leadership of CADRE, EDC supports project teams for NSF-funded initiatives across the United States with the express purpose of helping the DRK–12 community share important discoveries, connect with each other, and develop the innovative products that will shape the future of STEM education.
+This idea is the foundation for the Community for Advancing Discovery Research in Education (CADRE), an EDC-led network for STEM education researchers who have been funded by the National Science Foundation (NSF) Discovery Research PreK-12 (DRK-12) program.
+CADRE supports and accelerates learning among the DRK-12 community about the practice and outcomes of STEM education research.
+We help project teams leading NSF-funded initiatives across the United States to connect with each other, share important discoveries, and develop the innovative products that will shape the future of STEM education.